dy/image-decode/readme.md

 ### `let {data, width, height} = decode(buffer, mimeType?)`

-Takes input `buffer` with encoded image data and decodes its contents, returns pixels `data` array. `mimeType` can be passed to skip image type detection.
+Takes input `buffer` with encoded image data and decodes its contents, returns pixels `data` array with layout `[r, g, b, a, r, g, b, a, ...]`. `mimeType` can be passed to skip image type detection.

 `buffer` can be any binary data container: